skoolkid/skoolkit/sphinx/source/commands.rst

   Options:
     -c name=value, --sim-load-config name=value
-                          Set the value of a --sim-load configuration parameter.
+                          Set the value of a simulated LOAD configuration parameter.
 Do '-c help' for more information.
 This option may be used multiple times.
     -d DIR, --output-dir DIR
                           Write the snapshot file in this directory.
     -f, --force           Overwrite an existing snapshot.